 Water clarity measurements, as represented by Secchi depth, in Lake George indicate oligotrophic (low productivity) conditions (Figures 5a and 5b).
 Water clarity generally increases from south to north.
-At the Diamond Island sampling location (Figure 5a), water clarity has significantly decreased over time (p = 0.028, $\tau = -0.485$ , Figure 5a).
+At the Diamond Island sampling location (Figure 5a), water clarity has significantly decreased over time (p = 0.028, T = -0.485, Figure 5a).
 A decrease in water clarity may indicate increasing sediment loading or increases in algal abundance that decrease Secchi depth.
-The annual minimum Secchi depth, or the lowest recorded value for a given year, has significantly decreased over time (p = 0.011, $\tau = -0.574$ ) at Diamond Island, further suggesting that water is becoming less clear.
-However, average annual water clarity measurements at the Diamond Island sampling location in 2017 (mean = 7.1 m ± 1.3 m) are still indicative of an oligotrophic condition (Figure 5a).
+The annual minimum Secchi depth, or the lowest recorded value for a given year, has significantly decreased over time (p = 0.011, T = -0.574) at Diamond Island, further suggesting that water is becoming less clear.
+However, average annual water clarity measurements at the Diamond Island sampling location in 2017 (mean = $7.1 \text{ m} \pm 1.3 \text{ m}$) are still indicative of an oligotrophic condition (Figure 5a).
 CSLAP Secchi disk transparency readings exceed the New York State Sanitary Code requirements for siting new bathing beaches (1.2-meter or 4 ft.)
 (NYSDOH 2018b).
-However, such trophic indicators should continue to be monitored for any changes.
+Such trophic indicators should continue to be monitored for any changes.